Effects of pornography: Men and masculine "attractiveness"

-A study of 359 college men found that high viewership of pornography relates to increased masculinity and body dissatisfaction.
 Sexual performance changes a man's view of his masculinity, and often his self-esteem.
 Pornography is not the only factor affecting men's self-esteem and body image.
-Popular media often depicts strong but lean men.
-Pornography is significant to men's self-image.
-It connects a lean body type to sexual validation.
+Popular media often depicts strong but lean men as the ideal attractive body type and goal.
+Men would also make comparisons with the pornographic models due to a level of dissatisfaction.
+These can include face shape, hair and muscle mass.
+All of these elements could significantly contribute to men's self esteem levels.
 As of 2021, few studies have evaluated how exposure to pornography relates to men's body image.
 Researchers recommend that others conduct more studies on pornography's effect on men's psychology.